Charelk2/Flinkdink2/README.md

 `VITE_API_BASE_URL` variable should point there.
 For production builds set it to the full URL of your deployed API server.

+### Photo Search API

+`GET /api/photos?query=term` searches Unsplash and returns the first image URL.
+The server requires `UNSPLASH_ACCESS_KEY` in the environment.
+A failed Unsplash request responds with `{ "detail": "Unsplash request failed" }` and the status code from the Unsplash API.

 ### Interpreting Server Logs

 The server uses the `morgan` middleware in the `combined` format to log every